isabella232/marketplace-kubernetes/src/netdata/1.1.11/README.md

 Another example, to set a different ingress controller.

-By default `kubernetes.io/ingress.class` set to be use `nginx` as ingress controller but you can set `Traefik` as your ingress controller by set `ingress.annotations`.
+By default `kubernetes.io/ingress.class` set to use `nginx` as an ingress controller but you can set `Traefik` as your ingress controller by setting `ingress.annotations`.
 ```
 $ helm install ./netdata --name my-release \
     --set ingress.annotations=kubernetes.io/ingress.class: traefik
 ```

 Alternatively to passing each variable in the command line, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,

 ```console
 $ helm install ./netdata --name my-release -f values.yaml